Looking to raise your ACT Scores?

 Students should fill out the application in its entirety.
 We highly consider the open response portion when reviewing applications, as it allows us to get to know the student a bit more.
 The prompt for the open response is as follows, “Briefly describe your academic goals and why you would make an excellent candidate to participate in the ACT Prep Camp at Arkansas State University.”

 How will the participant be notified if accepted?

-We will notify applicants no later the last week of June via email.
+We will notify applicants in June via email.
 Further details on how to accept your invitation will be included in the email.
-An RSVP will be required by June 30th, and spots will not be held for failing to respond.
+An RSVP will be required by June 17, 2021, and spots will not be held for failing to respond.

 Once I’m accepted, are there other forms to submit?

 Yes.
 Once you are notified of acceptance, and you acknowledge your attendance, you will receive additional information.
 Forms that you will be required to submit include insurance verification, a waiver of liability, media/data release form, and a student expectations agreement.